 Prof. Yangsheng XUYangsheng XU / President

 Professor Xu Yangsheng is Academician of the Chinese Academy of Engineering, and President of The Chinese University of Hong Kong, Shenzhen.
 He received his PhD degree from the University of Pennsylvania, and then joined Carnegie Mellon University, and subsequently The Chinese University of Hong Kong.
 In 2013, Professor Xu was appointed the first President of The Chinese University of Hong Kong, Shenzhen after a global selection process.

 Prof. Tom Z.Q.
 LUOTom Z.Q.
-LUO / Office of Vice President (Academic)
+LUO / Vice President (Academic)